Offline Orchestration

 Go to the Creation Page

-1. Log in to the MPS Console, and click Orchestrations > VOD Orchestration > Create VOD Orchestration.
+1. Log in to the MPS Console, and click Orchestrations > Offline Orchestration > Create Offline Service Orchestration.

 2. On the page that appears, create the orchestration based on the business scenario requirements and configure relevant information.